Jae-Hyun-Cha/cse15l-lab-reports/lab-report-4-week-7.md

 Q1) Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

-- I would prefer working with the "Second Style", if was you running remotely.
-It is more efficient to use the "Second Style" because we can save key strokes.
+- I would prefer working with the "Second Style", if I am running remotely.
+It is more efficient to use the "Second Style" because I can save key strokes comparing with the "First Style".
 For example, using `scp` command and changing the server between local and remote.

 Q2) What about the project or task might factor into your decision one way or another?